fvanoostrom/udacity_banana_solver/README.md

     - [Windows (64-bit)](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86_64.zip)

-1. Change the `file_name` parameter within Navigation.ipynb to match the location of the Unity environment that you downloaded.
+1. Change the `file_name` parameter within main.py and Navigation.ipynb to match the location of the Unity environment that you downloaded.

     - **Mac**: `"path/to/Banana.app"`
     - **Windows** (x86): `"path/to/Banana_Windows_x86/Banana.exe"`